A Samsung GearS3 Frontier Smartwatch Wearable Device Data Extraction Tool

 Research: Forensic Inspection of Sensitive User Data & Artifacts from Smartwatch Wearable Devices

 The GearGadget data extraction tool is a result of research performed by Nicole Odom, a graduate student pursuing her Master of Science with an emphasis in Digital Forensics.
 The project, under the mentorship of Prof. Josh Brunty, sought to provide an enhanced understanding of how smartwatch wearable devices with cellular network capability interact with companion mobile phones and where sensitive user data and forensic artifacts are stored, both through utilization as a standalone and connected device.
 Through this research, a methodology for the forensically sound acquisition of data from a standalone wearable device was established, in order that analysts and researchers may most efficiently utilize their time and effort during investigations.
-This work has been submitted for publication and was presented at the 71st Annual American Academy of Forensic Sciences meeting in February of 2019.
+This work was presented at the 71st Annual American Academy of Forensic Sciences meeting in February 2019, the Techno Forensics & Digital Forensics Conference in June 2019, & the Open Source Digital Forensics Conference (OSDFcon) in October 2019.